 The project, as a whole, can be divided into several components: high-quality planning; the selection of optimal technologies; the implementation of planned operations and works; and the analysis of results and lessons to be learned in order for these to be taken into account in the next production cycle.

-lost time injury frequency rates rates by 30 percent).
+lost time injury frequency rates rates by 50 percent).
+Most of these goals were completed in 2017.